supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/07-Use-delta-lake.md

     Observe that the new catalog table was created for the existing Delta Lake table folder, which reflects the changes that were made previously.

-## Use delta tables for streaming data
+## Task 4: Use delta tables for streaming data

 Delta lake supports streaming data.
 Delta tables can be a *sink* or a *source* for data streams created using the Spark Structured Streaming API.
 In this example, you'll use a delta table as a sink for some streaming data in a simulated internet of things (IoT) scenario.